 Senkai Hsia

-Senkai Hsia is studying for an MPhil in International Relations as a Rotary Foundation Global Grant Scholar.
-Under the supervision of Professor Ranjit Lall, Senkai's research examines evolving US economic strategy with Indo-Pacific allies, with broader interests in US foreign policy, US-China relations, and international political economy.
+Senkai Hsia is studying for an MPhil in International Relations as a Rotary Foundation Scholar.
+Under the supervision of Professor Ranjit Lall, Senkai's research examines evolving U.S. economic strategy with Indo-Pacific allies, alongside broad interests in American foreign policy, international political economy and U.S.-China relations.

-Senkai holds a BA in International Relations and a BS in Mechanical Engineering, both with distinction, from Stanford University, where he served on the presidential search committee which selected the university's thirteenth president.
+Senkai received a BA in International Relations and a BS in Mechanical Engineering with distinctions from Stanford University, where he served on the search committee which selected the university's thirteenth president.

 Publications